The City of Hamilton's By-law 19-286 applies to all land within the City of Hamilton in respect of:

 If approved, all Site Alteration Permits will be approved with conditions, including “Prior To Any Work” Conditions, as well as standard Conditions of Approval.

-A Site Alteration Permit is valid for two years from the date of approval by the Senior Director of Growth Management or designate.
+A Site Alteration Permit is valid for two years from the date of approval by the Director of Growth Management & Chief Development Engineer or designate.
 If works are not completed and certified during this time, the Site Alteration Permit is deemed to have lapsed and is void.

-A request for extension of Site Alteration Permit approval may be made directly to the Senior Director of Growth Management a minimum of one month prior to the lapsing of the permit approval.
+A request for extension of Site Alteration Permit approval may be made directly to the Director of Growth Management & Chief Development Engineer a minimum of one month prior to the lapsing of the permit approval.
 Written justification for the extension and the required fee shall be provided with the request for extension.